 Whistler Olympic Park is dog-friendly, and has the biggest off-leash area in the Sea to Sky Corridor!

 Skiers, snowshoers and their dogs have access to over 40 kilometres of dog-friendly ski and snowshoe trails.

 Get a ticket, park & go exploring!

 Get on the trails!

 Ensure to purchase a ticket or pass for yourself and your dog online or at the main gate.
-For the 2021/22 winter season, a day ticket is $6.50 per dog, a dog season pass is $55.
+For the 2021/22 winter season, a day ticket is only $6.75 per dog, and a Ski Callaghan dog season pass is $58.

 Shortly after you enter through Whistler Olympic Park's main gate, you will find the two dog-friendly parking areas to your right and left.
 Both lots provide trail-side parking.
 Make sure to keep your dog leashed while in the parking lot.